• Skip to primary navigation

 Here are the basic ingredients for Israeli couscous salad:

-• Israeli couscous.
-You may also find it as pearl couscous or giant couscous and contrary to regular couscous which can be soaked, this type of couscous has to be cooked.
-Read this article on how to cook Israeli couscous in 3 different ways for more information.
+• Pearl couscous.
+You may also find it as gourmet couscous, giant couscous or Israeli couscous and contrary to regular couscous which can be soaked, this type of couscous has to be cooked.

 • Tomatoes.
 Grape tomatoes are used in this recipe but you can also use regular or cherry tomatoes.